Ring of Brodgar and Brodgar RSPB Reserve - Stromness - Orkney Walk

 This walk visits a section of the fascinating Heart of Neolithic Orkney World heritage Site on Mainland island.
 The settlements are in a beautiful spot, next to the Loch of Stenness and surrounded by heather and wildlfowers.
+The area is also a RSPB Reserve with lots of wildlife to see.
+Look out for Curlews, drumming snipe, lapwings, dunlins, redshanks and oystercatchers as you make your way around the site.

 The notable ring of stones stands on a small isthmus between the Lochs of Stenness and Harray.
 They are the northernmost circle henge in Britain and the third largest.
 It is thought to have been erected between 2500 BC and 2000 BC.